 Most women with high blood pressure will not be aware they have it.
 This is what makes getting regular checks so important.
-“It’s a silent killer in that there are usually no symptoms,” explains Associate Professor Zaman, Academic Interventional Cardiologist at the University of Sydney and Westmead Hospital.
+“It’s a silent killer in that there are usually no symptoms,” explains Associate Professor Zaman, Academic Interventional Cardiologist at the University of Sydney, and Westmead Hospital.

 “You can’t feel blood pressure [if it’s normal or high].
-But when it is extremely high, you may experience headaches, fainting, or stroke.”
+But when it is extremely high, you may experience headaches, fainting or stroke.”

 Blood pressure is the measure of how hard your body must work to pump blood around your body.
 The higher your blood pressure, the harder your heart is pushing.

-Blood pressure is considered high if the reading is 140/90 or above.
-A reading of 130/85 or above is considered early stage high blood pressure, or what’s known as ‘high-normal’.
+A reading of 130/85 or above is considered early stage high blood pressure or what’s known as ‘high-normal’.

 High blood pressure is also called ‘hypertension’.

 Dr King says several factors contribute to high blood pressure.
-They include being overweight, being postmenopausal, not exercising, drinking too much, eating too much salt or having a family history of high blood pressure.
+They include being overweight, postmenopausal, not exercising, drinking too much, eating too much salt or having a family history of high blood pressure.

 As you grow older, you are at greater risk of high blood pressure because your arteries become stiffer.
-Your risk of heart disease also increases after menopause, so blood pressure checks become particularly important at this life stage and beyond.
+Your risk of heart disease also increases after menopause so blood pressure checks become particularly important at this life stage and beyond.

-Your GP can include a blood pressure test during a routine consultation.
+Your doctor can include a blood pressure check during a routine appointment.
 It can also be done at your local pharmacy (bookings may be required and fees may apply).
-Dr King says it’s best to sit and relax for five minutes before the test.

-Women who have had gestational diabetes or high blood pressure during pregnancy are recommended to have more frequent checks too – usually every six to 12 months – for the rest of their lives.
+Women who have had gestational diabetes or high blood pressure during pregnancy are recommended to have more frequent checks too – usually every 6 to 12 months – for the rest of their lives.

 Associate Professor Zaman urges all women to become familiar with their blood pressure readings.